SoftUni-Internal/interactive-content/EN/00-Defining-Classes/05-Constructors.md

 If you do not have a constructor in your class, the Java compiler will insert a default constructor for you.

-You would not find it in your source code (the java file) as it would be inserted into the code during compilation and exists in the `.class` file.
+You would not find it in your source code (the Java file), as it would be inserted into the code during compilation and is being stored in the `.class` file.

 The default constructor does not have any parameters and looks like this: